Catholic Charities sees some illness among families reunited after border separations

 On Tuesday, two more families arrived just before 8 p.m., not too long after families that had arrived earlier in the day left for hotels, where Catholic Charities of San Antonio is putting them up until they can move on to their next destination.

 One mother said she was heading to North Carolina in the morning to join family.
-She had been reunited with a son she had been separated from for about two months that she said were very sad months.
+She had been reunited with a son she had been separated from for about two months.

 "Many mothers like me are very sad because they are not with their children," she said.
 Asked if she had a message for those mothers, she said: "They are going to reach the finish line and God is always going to help them."